Neamar/storylines/specs.md

 > This page specifies how to build a storyline from scratch, or update an existing one.
 They're not intended to be used as documentation, but more as an up-to-date resource of what can be achieved using the engine.

 ## Glossary
-* "Story", a self-contained narrative, organized in a number of *Storylines*.
+* **Story**, a self-contained narrative, organized in a number of *Storylines*.
 A *Story* has a title, a description and a list of *Resources* used in the story.
     - Example: "Starship adventures"
-* "Storyline", a potentially non-contiguous part of a *Story*, containing multiple *Events* linked together by their content and forming a complete narrative arc.
+* **Storyline**, a potentially non-contiguous part of a *Story*, containing multiple *Events* linked together by their content and forming a complete narrative arc.
     - Example: "Alien onboard!"
-* "Event", a *Storyline* component contributing to the narrative arc for its *Storyline*.
+* **Event**, a *Storyline* component contributing to the narrative arc for its *Storyline*.
 An *Event* is always only part of one and only one *Storyline*.
     - Example: "Noise in the cargo room"
-* "Resource", a name and a value that are visible to the user during the course of the Story, representing where he is in his current Story. *Resources* can be impacted by *Events*. *Resources* are defined within a *Story*, and can't change (their associated values, howevever, can).
+* **Resource**, a name and a value that are visible to the user during the course of the Story, representing where he is in his current Story. *Resources* can be impacted by *Events*. *Resources* are defined within a *Story*, and can't change (their associated values, howevever, can).
     - Example: "Nuclear fuel: 250 units"
-* "State", a key value mapping (where keys are strings and values can be strings, integers, float, arrays and values [recursively]) completely defining where a reader currently is in his *Story* (and therefore, in his *Storylines*).
+* **State**, a key value mapping (where keys are strings and values can be strings, integers, float, arrays and values [recursively]) completely defining where a reader currently is in his *Story* (and therefore, in his *Storylines*).
 A *State* has to be JSON-serialisable.
-* "Conditions", an array of boolean conditionals linked together with the "AND" operator.
+* **Conditions**, an array of boolean conditionals linked together with the "AND" operator.
 The conditions are applied on a *State* and can reference *State* elements or constant values. *Conditions* can be expressed in JSON or YML.
     - Example: `"Nuclear fuel" > 500`
-* "Operations", an array of operations updating a given *State* by applying various transformations to it. *Operations* can be expressed in JSON or YML.
+* **Operations**, an array of operations updating a given *State* by applying various transformations to it. *Operations* can be expressed in JSON or YML.
     - Example: `"Nuclear fuel" = 650`

 ## Components